haiku/firmware/arm/beaglebone/README.md

 ===================

 This repo contains BeagleBone u-boot binaries.
-These binaries were compiled from the stock u-boot sources which are available at git://git.denx.de/u-boot.git
+These binaries were compiled from the stock u-boot sources.

 Source information
 -------------